 “Epiphany’s Grace you’re right, Highness,” replied the sailor, “but you won’t begrudge me if I keep my knife close tonight, I hope?”

-Ean caught sight of Creighton loosening his own blade in its sheath and stared at his blood-brother in wonderment.
-“Creighton, you and I both have studied the science of the stars.
-How can you believe the stars have any power over our fates—”
+Ean caught sight of Creighton loosening his own blade and stared at his blood-brother.
+“You and I both have studied the science of the stars.
+How can you believe that constellation has any power over our fates—”